mattdinnis/my_openhab2-addons/addons/binding/org.openhab.binding.victronenergydbus/README.md

 # <bindingName> Binding

 This binding is for monitoring MPPT Solarcharger from Victron Energy.
+The Solarcharger should be connected to your Raspberry Pi.
+The communication is over D-BUS.
+One way to make this communication possible, you can install vrmlogger.

-To install vrmlogger look at [this howto](https://github.com/victronenergy/venus/wiki/raspberrypi-install-venus-packages).
+To do so, look at [this howto](https://github.com/victronenergy/venus/wiki/raspberrypi-install-venus-packages).

 ## Supported Things